ShearmanChua/maritime-incident-dashboard/README.md

 ## Prerequisites

-Before running the application, make sure you have the following installed:
+Before running the application, make sure you have one of the following setups:

+### Option 1: Docker (Recommended)
+- Docker (v20.0.0 or higher)
+- Docker Compose (v2.0.0 or higher)

+### Option 2: Manual Setup
 - Node.js (v14.0.0 or higher)
 - npm (v6.0.0 or higher)